Y

 Overview

-A thematic board game where three heroes collaborate to rescue Bakugo while a fourth player controls the villain — a 1-vs-3 asymmetrical fight, designed, balanced, and physically built end to end.
+A thematic board game where three heroes collaborate to rescue Bakugo while a fourth player controls the villain.
+It's a 1-vs-3 asymmetrical fight, designed, balanced, and physically built end to end.

 The whole thing was produced by hand: laser-cut wooden tiles and a grooved board to match the forest theme.